mikepfeiffer/azure-iac-bootcamp/Lab 2/README.md

 1. Start up a new Azure Lab instance on my.ine.com
 2. Open the Azure portal (you'll notice you have one resource group available).
 3. Create a new storage account inside your resource group.
-4. Start the Azure Cloud Shell and configure the advanced settings.
+4. Start the Azure Cloud Shell (use bash or powershell, your choice).
+5. Configure the advanced settings of the cloud shell.
 You'll need to persist your files in a new share within your new storage account.
-5. Launch VS Code and install the Azure Account extension.
+6. Launch VS Code and install the Azure Account extension.
-6. Open a terminal in VS Code and select "Azure Cloud Shell (Bash)"
+7. Open a terminal in VS Code and select "Azure Cloud Shell (Bash)"
-7. Sign into Azure using your temporary Azure AD user account provided by your INE Lab instance.
+8. Sign into Azure using your temporary Azure AD user account provided by your INE Lab instance.
-8. Locate the clone url for the repo you created in [Lab 1](https://github.com/mikepfeiffer/azure-iac-bootcamp/tree/main/Lab%201)
+9. Locate the clone url for the repo you created in [Lab 1](https://github.com/mikepfeiffer/azure-iac-bootcamp/tree/main/Lab%201)
-9. Use the Cloud Shell in VS Code to clone your GitHub repo into your cloud shell instance.
+10. Use the Cloud Shell in VS Code to clone your GitHub repo into your cloud shell instance.
-10. Navigate the file system in the cloud shell to confirm that your clone operation succeeded.
+11. Navigate the file system in the cloud shell to confirm that your clone operation succeeded.

 ## Bonus Points